Call Center Analytics

 Each user can choose to have calls forwarded to several phones, to remain reachable even on the go.

 The Call Transfer feature allows you to redirect a connected call from your phone number to a team member.

 It’s a feature that will enable you to add a third person to your two-way call and turn it into a 3-way conference.

-A Call Queue places incoming call in a line when the agent is busy attending other customers.
+A Call Queue places incoming calls in a line when the agent is busy attending to other customers.

 Call Barging is when a supervisor who is silently monitoring the call decides to enter the conference bridge.